-Do you love the #plantlife?
-Got to boogie? (🎶 on the garden grounds, oh yeah🎶) This tutorial shows you how to take a simple hanging ceramic planter and transform it into a disco ball hanging plater that reflects light in your garden or home in fun and mesmerizing ways.
+This tutorial shows you how to transform a simple hanging ceramic planter into a disco ball hanging plater that reflects light in your garden or home in fun and mesmerizing ways!

 In researching for this project, we found out that the disco ball was patented in 1916!!
 Long before it's hay day in the 1970s, you could see a 'myriad reflector' hanging in in jazz night clubs during the 1910s and 1920s.
 (Source)